stephyraju/comic-character-dashboard/README.md

   ### Technologies Used

-  * This project uses HTML and CSS programming languages.
+  * This project uses HTML5 and CSS3 programming languages.

   * AWSCloud9 - This developer used Cloud9 for their IDE while building the website.